OSeMOSYS/osemosys_global/docs/examples.md

 ## Example 1

 **Goal**: Run the workflow with default settings.
-This will produce a model of India from 2021 to 2050 with 8 time slices per year, and solve it using CBC.
+This will produce a model of India from 2021 to 2050 and solve it using CBC.

 1. Run the command `snakemake -j6`.
 The time to build and solve the model will vary depending on your computer, but in general, this example will finish